kristianmandrup/amazing-aurelia-book/advanced-routing.md

 ## Route config decoration

-The project for this recipe can be found [here](https://github.com/kristianmandrup/aurelia-routing-demo)
+The project for this recipe can be found in [aurelia-routing-demo](https://github.com/kristianmandrup/aurelia-routing-demo)

 Configuring a router to work gracefully with the [Aurelia best practices app layout](http://patrickwalters.net/my-best-practices-for-aurelia-application-structure/)